mattzollinhofer/vue-typeahead-bootstrap/docs/guide/reference.md

 Name | Description
 | --- | --- |
 hit | Triggered when an autocomplete item is selected.
-The entry in the input data array that was selected is returned. input | The component can be used with `v-model` keyup | Triggered when any keyup event is fired in the input.
+The entry in the input data array that was selected is returned.
+If no autocomplete item is selected, the first entry matching the query is selected and returned. input | The component can be used with `v-model` keyup | Triggered when any keyup event is fired in the input.
 Often used for catching `keyup.enter`.